ExAiNet/TechRepo/README.md

 # TechRepo
-Different Docs in Technology, specifically in Artificial Intelligence and Blockchain
+Different Docs in Technology, specifically in Artificial Intelligence, Blockchain, and Neuroscience